Dhitchen28963/La-Citadelle-Project1/README.md

 * All backgrounds images were downloaded from [Shutterstock](https://www.shutterstock.com/) and our licensed for use (4 in total).
 * All chef images in the scroll container were downloaded from [Shutterstock](https://www.shutterstock.com/) and our licensed for use (6 in total).
 * The remaining 9 images in the scroll container were downloaded from [Pixabay](https://pixabay.com/)and our licensed for use.

-## User Experience

-### 5trategy Plane
-    Aiming to achieve and for whom?

-### Scope Plane
-    Features

-### Structure Plane
-How is the information structured and how is it loigcally grouped

-### Skeleton Plane
-    How will our information be presented and how will the information be featured

-### Surface Plane
-    What will the finished product look like